-- There is high-load or high-speed testing. - There is long-term, continuous movement of the crosshead. - The system operates in a dirty environment. - There are high-load cycling tests.

-• Guide columns - The guide columns require only a thin film of lubrication.
+- There is high-load or high-speed testing. - There is long-term, continuous movement of the crosshead. - The system operates in a dirty environment. - There are high-load cycling tests. - Linear Guide Carriages These should be lubricated at the same time as the ballnuts. - Guide columns The guide columns require only a thin film of lubrication.
 It is recommended that the machine be re-lubricated every two years.